 Once here, there are several options for getting around campus—you can walk, bike and for longer distances there are convenient and accessible shuttle buses to get you where you need to go.
 Find more information on how to get around campus.

 If you have a temporary or permanent condition that limits your mobility, the Accessibility Shuttle can help you get around areas of campus that can only be reached on foot.
 The shuttle is a free, shared-ride service; you can book up to three trips a day.
 Each building in the service area is within 100 meters of a shuttle stop.

 Research activities on campus have resumed.
-Please visit the UBC COVID-19 Safety plans for information.

 As part of UBC’s commitment to the health and safety of our community, and the responsibility we all share in preventing COVID-19 transmission, students, faculty, staff or visitors are required to follow UBC’s COVID-19 Campus Rules when on campus, such as assessing yourself daily for COVID-19 symptoms and following signage and floor markings when moving around premises.
 Individuals may also want to use their discretion regarding mask wearing when gathering in small spaces, classrooms or crowded areas.

 AA) Prospective students

 GRE and GRE at home tests are now more broadly available, including China and Iran.
 Please verify that your selected program really does require GRE by: